open-imx/imxInsights/README.md

 ### Contributing

 We welcome contributions from everyone!
-If you're interested in contributing to the project, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information on the library's design.
+If you're interested in contributing to the project, please refer to our [contribution guidelines](https://raw.githubusercontent.com/open-imx/imxInsights/refs/heads/main/CONTRIBUTING.md) for more information.
 For any questions or discussions, feel free to ask in our [Discord channel](https://discord.gg/wBses7bPFg).

 ## Dependencies